freeCodeCamp/freeCodeCamp/docs/how-to-work-on-the-docs-theme.md

 To work on the contributing guidelines, you can edit or add files in the `docs` directory [available here](https://github.com/freeCodeCamp/freeCodeCamp/tree/main/docs).
 When your changes are merged, they will be made available automatically at the documentation site.

+If you add a new file to the `docs` directory evaluate if the file should also be added to the sidebar navigation, if so add link to [`_sidebar.md`](_sidebar.md).
+Follow the guide below on how to create an internal link.

 ### How to create an internal link

 If you want to create a link targeting a different section of the contributing guidelines, follow this format: